The young NL4196, PA2112 a short-wave listener.

 An other gadget I bought (especially to go portable and for 6 meters):

-And very recently (2007) i was able to buy the Elecraft K1 en K2 rigs.
-This rigs can be obtained in Kit form, but due to lack of time I bought then allready assembled.
+In 2007 I bought the Elecraft K1 en K2 rigs.
+These rigs can be obtained in Kit form, but due to lack of time I bought them assembled.
 The rigs are full loaded with all possible accessory.

 30+ years being a Ham resulted in